Circuit breaker design pattern: Different states of circuit breaker

-Closed State
+Closed state

-When everything is normal, the circuit breakers remained closed, and all the request passes through to the services as shown below.
+When everything is normal, the circuit breakers remain closed, and all the requests pass through to the services.
 If the number of failures increases beyond the threshold, the circuit breaker trips and goes into an open state.

 Open state

 In this state circuit breaker returns an error immediately without even invoking the services.
 The Circuit breakers move into the half-open state after a timeout period elapses.
 Usually, it will have a monitoring system where the timeout will be specified.

 Half-open state

-In this state, the circuit breaker allows a limited number of requests from the Microservice to passthrough and invoke the operation.
+In this state, the circuit breaker allows a limited number of requests from the service to pass through and invoke the operation.
 If the requests are successful, then the circuit breaker will go to the closed state.
-However, if the requests continue to fail, then it goes back to Open state.
+However, if the requests continue to fail, then it goes back to open state.

-Example implementation

-PHP

-The following is a sample implementation in PHP.
-The proof of concept stores the status of a MySQL server into a shared memory cache (APC).

-Check

-The following script could be run on a set interval through crontab.

-$mysqli = new mysqli("localhost", "username", "password");